Sauceke/LoveMachine/README.md

 * **Update Frequency (per second):** How often to send commands to vibrators.
 Too often might DoS your vibrator, too scarcely will feel erratic.
 Defaults to 10.
 * **Vibration With Animation:** If enabled, vibration intensity will oscillate up and down in sync with the action.
 If disabled, the intensity will depend on how fast you go, but it will otherwise stay the same.
 * **Vibration Intensity Range:** If Vibration With Animation is enabled, vibration intensity will oscillate between these two values.

-### Rotator Settings
-* **Rotation Speed Ratio** The speed ratio for rotation.
-0% is no rotation, 100% is full speed rotation.
-Default is 50%.
-* **Rotation Direction Change Chance** The direction of rotation changes with the probability of this setting.
-Default is 30%.
-## Contributing
-PRs for onboarding new games are welcome.
-The process is relatively simple and requires barely any coding.
-See the PlayHome implementation for reference.
-PRs for supporting new device types are also welcome.

 This mod is provided free of charge, but I do accept donations.
 If you'd like to boost my morale, please check me out on [Patreon](https://www.patreon.com/sauceke).